chibujax/pointing-game/README.md

 Enter on join does not work

+Change session header image

 test title
-Change session header image

-add millewares for server requests
 What happens when session is not found

 Update readme with readme
 Add test
+to paper
+tests
+npm run clean && npm run build && npm run server:build

 # BBC Pointing Tool